 Brush up on the latest online scams (and how to avoid them).

 Don’t do it.
 Don’t even think about doing it.
 “Turn off automatic file sharing on your laptop,” says Lapidus.
 “Your phone or computer shouldn’t be visible to others to link to and transfer files.
 You might like to think of yourself as being popular, but if someone transfers a malware-infected file you’ll just be a popular victim.”

 Find out how to prevent identity theft in five simple steps.

 Protecting yourself isn’t just about what hackers can see when you’re online, it’s also about they might see walking right past you.
 “While we surf or work in public locations, it wouldn’t be hard for others to look over our shoulders and watch you enter your user names, passwords, read your emails, view the sites you visit and more,” says Thompson, encouraging users to always ensure their back isn’t to anyone when they’re surfing online.
 “You wouldn’t let someone watch you enter your PIN number at the ATM, right?”
 This is the same thing…

-Change your settings if you use any of these bad passwords.
+You’ll want to change your settings immediately if you use any of these weak passwords.

 Forgetting to update

 “While not directly related to Wi-Fi security, vulnerabilities in your favourite apps or browsers are frequently used by hackers to steal information,” Lapidus explains.
 That’s why it’s important to make sure all your apps are up to date, as those updates often contain security patches meant to protect you from those invasions.
 You can even set up automatic app updates in most operating systems so that those updates happen seamlessly as soon as they’re available.

 Here are 18 secrets to steal from people who never get hacked.